-Michael assists clients in the cleanup and redevelopment of contaminated sites, and to navigate regulatory and compliance challenges related to their environmental stewardship.
+Michael assists clients in cleaning up contaminated sites, and navigating regulatory and compliance challenges related to their environmental stewardship.

-Prior to law school—in his role as a wildlife technician in Plaquemines Parish, Louisiana and Muhlenberg County, Kentucky—Michael used radio telemetry to track the movement and habitat selection of several species of bird.
+Prior to law school, Michael was a wildlife technician in Plaquemines Parish, Louisiana and Muhlenberg County, Kentucky, where he used radio telemetry to track the movement and habitat selection of ocean and coastal bird species, and bobwhite quail.

 - University of New England (B.A., 2010)